MattMattL/Scientific-Computing/differential_equations/README.md

 ## Demo

-The user is given control to three slider bars for adjusting E, V and -phi'.
+The user is given control to three slider bars for adjusting E, x_step and -phi'.
 ![](../readme/diff_narrow.png)

 When the left-end of the wave meets the boundary condition, the indicator changes to green.
 The user needs to find the first such point (lowest E allowed).